madhu221b/uva-dl2-team11/blogpost.md

 | -------- | -------- |
 | <a id="fig5_1"> Figure 5.1 </a>: Influence Scores for PascalVOC-SP | <a id="fig5_2"> Figure 5.2 </a>: Influence Scores for COCO-SP  |

-We can see that the influence scores for transformers are high for longer distances.
-This is mainly because they work on a fully connected graph.
+We can see that the influence scores for transformers are positive far beyond the maximum distance reachable by the local models, which indicates that they are under-reaching.
+Interestingly, we _also_ find that the influence scores of the local models peak before their maximum reach, contradicting our second prediction.
+This is interesting, because it indicates that even though networks could reach these nodes, they still avoided using them in the same way as the transformers.

 Additionally we see that SEGNNs also have a nonzero influence score for a longer distance which we attribute to the presence of residual connections in the network architecture.

-##  4.3 Noising Experiment:  Are distant nodes important for achieving good accuracy?
+###  4.2.2 Noising Experiment:  Are distant nodes important for achieving good __accuracy__?

 While the above analysis shows that the predictions of our transformer are affected by distant nodes, it does not necessarily follow that _accurate_ predictions depend on the information in those nodes.
 From [Table 1](#tab1) we saw that the transformer has a very large gap in performance between the train and test data compared to the other models.
 Therefore, it's possible that the transformer is over-fitting to distant nodes, and they are unimportant when generalising to the test set.